GeekBrucy/mySnippets/AWS/Certificates/DVA-C02/Beanstalk/notes.md

 - Elastic Beanstalk supports two methods of saving configuration option settings.
 Configuration files in YAML or JSON format can be included in your application’s source code in a directory named .ebextensions and deployed as part of your application source bundle.
 You create and manage configuration files locally.

+# Migrate Env
+1. Create a saved configuration from account A
+2. Download it to local machine
+3. Make the account-specific param changes
+4. Upload to S3 in account B
+5. Create an application from that configuration

 # Overview

 - Elastic Beanstalk is a developer centric view of deploying an application on AWS